 When you get a flat tire and the nearest help is a few miles away, a tire inflator and sealer can save the day.
 While it won’t help with a blowout, it can help get you where you’re going if you have a small issue.

 This is a must-have item for every car, not only when you’re embarking on a road trip.
 You can’t always count on others to have it, and jumper cables will save the day should your battery die and leave you stranded.

 From patching holes in tubes and hoses to fixing a broken taillight, duct tape has a number of uses.
 It’s also been known to serve as a tow rope in a pinch!

 There can be many uses for a wrench when it comes to fixing your car.
 Whether a screw needs tightening or something gets stuck, you’ll be thankful it’s in your car kit should the need arise.

 Car overheating?
 Water is essential to cool it down.
 Stranded on the side of the road waiting hours for a tow truck?
 You’ll probably get thirsty.
 Make sure you’ve got some available at all times.

 For obvious reasons, having the owner’s manual for your car can help you navigate a number of situations—including what the warning lights mean on your dash.
 If you don’t’ have the original, look online for a downloadable copy.

-Like the wrench, pliers are one of those tools you’ll be happy you have in your car kit when the need arises.
+Like a wrench, pliers are one of the tools you’ll be happy you have in your car kit when the need arises.